ipld/edelweiss/doc/type-system.md

 # TYPE SYSTEM DISCUSSION

+*This document is slightly outdated.
+It was part of the initial design discussions.*

 ## OBJECTIVES

 At the highest-level, we perceive that the main design objectives for a protocol compiler are: